What should I do to protect my inheritance rights after my father's death?

 Answer:

-Whether the wife has the power to change the trust depends on the terms of the trust document.
-Some trusts are irrevocable, others give the trustee discretion to change distributions.
-Once a will is written, it can only be changed or revoked by its maker.
+Regarding your stepmother's ability to change your father's wishes, it depends on the terms of the trust.
+Some trusts are irrevocable, while others allow the trustee to modify distributions.
+A will can only be changed or revoked by the person who created it.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.